 - Professional development: Developing tools and materials and providing professional development opportunities.

 - Outreach: Working in partnership to promote sustainable development in European Higher Education.

 For the COPERNICUS Alliance, promoting sustainable development requires joint reflection and action, and appropriate development in higher education management, education, research, and policy.

 The University of Bern became a member of the COPERNICUS Alliance in 2016.
-Since November 2017 Prof. em.
-Dr. Doris Wastl-Walter has been a member of the scientific advisory board.
+From 2017 until 2020 Prof. em.
+Dr. Doris Wastl-Walter was a member of the scientific advisory board.

 Dr. Anne Zimmermann of the Centre for Development and Environment (CDE) is serving as president of the COPERNICUS Alliance for the term of office 2019-2021.